All Episodes

 Iran would then have three days to comply with whatever final advice the joint commission comes up with.

-So we think there's been a violation, 24 days before anything can happen on it, and the Iranians have to agree to the inspection.
+So we think there's been a violation 24 days before anything can happen on it, and the Iranians have to agree to the inspection.

-Obama administration official, quote, we don't think that any time anywhere inspections are feasible.
+Obama administration official, quote, we don't think that any time, anywhere inspections are feasible.

 It's just not something that happens anywhere in the world.

-Well, certainly not now, not when there is no American exceptionalism and when there is no superpower, when we are not represented as a superpower, but rather just one of an endless chain of average, ordinary, everyday nations in the world.
+Not when there is no American exceptionalism and when there is no superpower, when we are not represented as a superpower, but rather just one of an endless chain of average, ordinary, everyday nations in the world, then yeah, I guess it isn't something that happens anywhere in the world.

 Back to the phones.

-This is Donna in uh in Millville, Pennsylvania.
+This is Donna in Millville, Pennsylvania.

 It's great to have you.